Canteen43/42_exam_questions/mini_serv/README.md

 A simple TCP chat server implementation in C that allows multiple clients to connect and broadcast messages to all connected clients.

+> ⚠️ **Warning:** This project is still under construction.
+Features may be incomplete or unstable.

 ## Overview

 This project implements a minimal chat server using TCP sockets and the `poll()` system call for handling multiple clients concurrently.
 The server listens on a specified port and relays messages from any client to all other connected clients.